 2. You can’t afford to advertise your course

-When you sell your course for a low price, you immediately limit your ability to spend money promoting your course and generate a positive return on investment (ROI).
+When you sell your online course for a low price, you immediately limit your ability to spend money promoting your course and generate a positive return on investment (ROI).
 In fact, when you have a low course price, you are more likely to lose money than you are to earn a profit when you pay for advertising.

 Let’s look at an example: